GStreamer/gstreamer/markdown/plugin-development/advanced/allocation.md

 #### Define the metadata API

-First we need to define what our API will look like and we will have to register this API to the system.
-This is important because this API definition will be used when elements negotiate what kind of metadata they will exchange.
+First we need to define what our API will look like and we have to register this API to the system.
+This is important because the API definition will be used when elements negotiate what kind of metadata they will exchange.
 The API definition also contains arbitrary tags that give hints about what the metadata contains.
-This is important when we see how metadata is preserved when buffers pass through the pipeline.
+This is important when we see how metadata is preserved as buffers pass through the pipeline.

-If you are making a new implementation of an existing API, you can skip this step and move on to the implementation step.
+If you are making a new implementation of an existing API, you can skip this step and move directly to the implementation.

 First we start with making the `my-example-meta.h` header file that will contain the definition of the API and structure for our metadata.

 ``` c
 #include <gst/gst.h>

 typedef struct _MyExampleMeta MyExampleMeta;